SarahAlCodes/MediTracker/README.md

 # MediTracker
-Have you ever forgotten what day you scheduled your doctor appointment for?
-Or to bring in your insurance cards to a doctor's office?
-MediTracker helps users track all their appointments, physicians and insurance information in one application.
+Have you ever forgotten what day you scheduled your doctor’s appointment?
+Or to bring in your driver's license and insurance cards to a doctor's office?
+MediTracker helps users track all their appointments, physicians, and insurance information in one application.
+Keeping track of your medical care can be overwhelming, but MediTracker will organize that for you.

 ## How It's Made: